MicrosoftDocs/connected-spaces/articles/data-privacy.md

 Customer data processed in the Connected Store cloud is used to provide customers with the Connected Store service, including by providing insights about retail locations, and also to improve and troubleshoot the Connected Store cloud service and other operations incident to delivering the services (for example, managing your account, internal reporting, and improving core functionality such as privacy and accessibility).
 The customer may delete the data at any time.
 While Dynamics 365 Connected Store is still in a preview phase, some privacy measures may differ from controls in place for Microsoft commercial cloud services.
 However, for any personal data sent to the Connected Store cloud service, Microsoft provides the contractual commitments required by Article 28 of the GDPR.
 For more information, see [Privacy and Personal Data for Microsoft Dynamics 365 and GDPR Overview](https://docs.microsoft.com/dynamics365/get-started/gdpr/).

+Shoppers and employees may have privacy questions related to data collected and processed by retail stores.
+Connected Store customers can refer to the best practices outlined in our guides ([Communicate with shoppers](communication-plan.md) and [Communicate with employees](employee-plan.md)) as they consider how to effectively communicate about data used by Connected Store.